Secure Software Development Methodologies: A Multivocal Literature Review: Related work

-Although there is an exhaustive number of publicly available literature focused on secure development activities and methodologies, several studies have discovered the challenges that organizations and developers face to adopt secure software development practices.
-Maher et al.~\cite{maher2020challenges} revealed that a lack of clear vision, lack of clear guidelines from top management and lack of clear guidelines on how to incorporate security practices are challenges to adopt secure software development.
-Gasiba et al.~\cite{gasiba2020awareness} also discovered that despite developers are motivated to produce secure code, the lack of knowledge of the secure coding guidelines impede to produce it.
-The study by Kirlappos, Beautement and Sasse~\cite{kirlappos2013comply} observed the key reasons for non-compliance with the organizational policies.
-The authors concluded that security practices adoption must be de-centralized; employees should decide how to involve security into individual tasks.
-The survey conducted by Geer~\cite{geer2010companies} revealed that the organizations do not widely adopt the formal secure SDLC framework due to the challenges such as the lack of awareness of methodologies and the methodologies are time consuming.
+Although there is an exhaustive body of literature focused on secure development activities and methodologies, several studies have identified the challenges that organizations and developers face when adopting secure software development practices.
+Maher et al.~\cite{maher2020challenges} revealed that a lack of clear vision, inadequate guidelines from top management, and insufficient guidance on how to incorporate security practices pose challenges to the adoption of secure software development.
+Gasiba et al.~\cite{gasiba2020awareness} also discovered that while developers are motivated to produce secure code, the lack of knowledge of secure coding guidelines hinders their ability to do so.

+In a study by Kirlappos, Beautement and Sasse~\cite{kirlappos2013comply}, key reasons for non-compliance with organizational policies were observed.
+The authors concluded that the adoption of security practices should be decentralized, allowing employees to determine how to incorporate security into their individual tasks.
+Additionally, a survey conducted by Geer~\cite{geer2010companies} revealed that organizations do not widely adopt formal secure SDLC framework due to challenges such as a lack of awareness of methodologies and the perceived time consuming nature of implementing these methodologies.